Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students in Bentiu holding gifts from Vietnamese soldiers.
 Photo: BVDC 2.5

-Bentiu, home to the 5th Level 2 Field Hospital, is one of the most volatile and unstable areas in South Sudan.
-Life here is extremely difficult for the people, who depend heavily on UN aid.
+Bentiu, the location of the 5th Level 2 Field Hospital, is one of the most volatile and unstable areas in South Sudan.
+The lives of the people here are extremely difficult, and they depend heavily on UN aid.

 According to Dr. Ha Ngoc, the school that the hospital organized for charity was rebuilt by UNICEF from houses destroyed by war.